90 Mindfulness Journal Prompts to Improve Your Life

 But if you’re like most of us, you need mindfulness prompts to help you know what to write in your journal, right?
 That’s why I’ve put together 3 months worth of my favorite daily mindfulness prompts to help you improve your mindfulness and your life.

-Before we get started, let’s make sure you understand the concept of mindfulness and how mindfulness journal prompts can help improve your life!
+Before we get started, let’s make sure you understand the concept of mindfulness and how mindfulness journal prompts can help improve your life.
+Mindfulness journaling is an amazing emotional self care practice!

 Related Article: 43 Popular Topics for Journal Prompts to Help You Grow